zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab5.md

 To test out DAST scans, we are going to setup an instance of a vulnerability web application called [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/).
 Scanning this application will show you the full range of DAST scan results you can expect to see.

-1. Create a new project.
+1. Create a new blank project.
 Name the project `DAST`.

-1. In the empty project, create a `.gitlab-ci.yml` file.
+1. In the DAST project, create a `.gitlab-ci.yml` file.

 1. To start, add the DAST stage to your configuration: